Friday, 13 December 2019

 - Research methods

-10 reasons to study public health with us
+10 reasons to study public health at Otago

-- Build on an undergraduate degree in any discipline, not just public health.
+- Build on an undergraduate degree or work experience in any discipline, not just public health.

-- A broad range of paper topics enable you to tailor your qualification to reflect your interests.
+- Select from a broad range of paper topics which enable you to tailor your programme to reflect your interests.

-- Qualification staircase: You have the option to start with the Postgraduate Certificate in Public Health (PGCertPH), later adding papers to earn a diploma or master's qualification.
+- Step it up!
+Our qualification staircase gives the option to start with the Postgraduate Certificate in Public Health (PGCertPH), later adding papers to earn a diploma or master’s qualification.

-- Our qualifications provide personal and professional growth to increase your employment potential.
+- Experience personal and professional growth, and increase your employment potential.

 - Network with, and learn from, people with skills and knowledge in areas that can open up opportunities for you.

-- Research-informed teaching from our lecturers represents a wide range of disciplines.
+- Benefit from research-informed teaching by lecturers representing a wide range of disciplines.